How will you define Philippine cuisine?

 KAMAYAN OR BY SPOON & FORK

 Food is served all at once and not in courses as other foreign cuisines do.
 The traditional Filipino way of eating is by hand known as kamayan.
 One has to take a bite of the viand, a bite of rice, then pressed together with fingers.

 Food is often eaten using spoon and fork, not knife and fork; and Filipinos don’t usually eat with chopsticks.

 Again, if you’ll notice, the Filipino dining table has a small condiment set.
 It contains a small bottle of each: patis (fish sauce), suka (vinegar), and toyo (soy sauce).
 Then you’ll see someone preparing a portion of his own dipping sauce in a small saucer.
 Filipinos want to prepare their own dipping sauce from different condiment combinations.
 It’s this idiosyncracy that defines us, too.

 Philippine cuisine uses native ingredients like the calamansi (calamondin), sampalok (tamarind), kangkong (water spinach), patis (fish sauce), bagoong (shrimp paste), and other native fish, meat, vegetables, fruits, and root crops.

 Some regional dishes use rabong (bamboo shoots), seaweeds, ubod (coconut tree pith), igat (eel), kuhol (snail), kamaro (crickets), palaka (frog) and other rarely seen varieties of animal meat and seafood.
 You need to travel around the country to experience these exotic, local dishes as they are only available in certain regions.

 So there you have it.
 The eleven characteristics of Filipino cuisine I could think of.
-Let me know what part of the Philippine cuisine you’re interested in and I’ll write about it soon.
+And if you think I missed something, let me know.